nathangibson/nabatean-keyboard/README.md

 # Nabatean Keyboard Layout
 A basic Mac keyboard layout for typing Nabatean characters from the Unicode range 10880—108AF.
 This layout uses the preinstalled layout "Syriac – Arabic" as a starting point, so the placement of equivalent consonants should be familiar to those who type Arabic or Syriac.

+This layout was created with the [Ukelele](https://software.sil.org/ukelele/) keyboard layout editor.

 **Note:** Access final consonants and the numbers 20 and 100 by pressing the `Shift` key.
 ## Getting Started
 **Mac OS:**